• Home

 • Location: Zhongshan East 1st Road, Huangpu District, Shanghai

-• Tickets: free
+• Tickets: Free

-• Opening hours: All day
+• Opening Hours: All day

-• Time needed: 1 – 3hours
+• Recommended Visit Length: 1 – 3hours

 Travel Tips:

-1. The classic route for a leisure stroll is to start from Waibaidu Bridge, walk southward and end at Yan’an East Road.
+1. The classic route for a leisure stroll is to start from Waibaidu Bridge, walk southward, and end at Yan’an East Road.

-2. The light show time is from 18:00 to 22:00 during October – April and from 19:00 to 23:00 during May – September.
+2. There are light shows from 18:00 to 22:00 from October to April and from 19:00 to 23:00 from May to September.

 Recommended Shanghai ToursĀ including the Bund: